WeneXD/LuaRunner/README.md

 A batch file to make running lua files easier

 ## Requirements
-Have LUA added to the PATH.
+Have LUA added to the PATH in environment variables.